amplication/opentelemetry-nestjs/README.md

 }
 ```

+### `TraceService`

-`TraceService` can access directly current span context and start new span.
+The `TraceService` provides direct access to the current span context and allows you to start custom spans:

 ```ts
 import { Injectable } from '@nestjs/common';